7 Trader Joe’s Vegetarian Recipes for the Budget Foodie

 This is an easy meal to make, but it still packs protein and vegetable servings.
 It’s the ultimate lazy dinner meal — you can make it in the microwave in under four minutes.

-Beware of the gyoza’s high sodium content — especially if you’re adding soy sauce.
-But because it has carrots inside, it’s a good source of vitamin A. This meal will give you 15 grams of protein per serving.
+Beware of the high sodium content — especially if you’re adding a sauce.
+This meal will give you 20 grams of protein per serving.

 6. Brussels Sprouts With Sweet Potato

 Once they’re done, add a sprinkling of goat cheese.
-The creaminess of the cheese complements the crunchy, sweet flavor of the glazed brussel sprouts perfectly.
+The creaminess of the cheese complements the crunchy, sweet flavor of the glazed Brussels sprouts perfectly.

-7. Honorable Mention: Paneer Tikka Masala and Naan Bread
+7. Honorable Mention: Tikka Vegetables and Naan Bread

 OK, this isn’t the healthiest lunch in the world, but it is quite delicious.
 Whenever it’s cooking, someone is bound to note how good it smells.

-Watch your sodium on days you make these — like most frozen foods, Trader Joe’s Paneer Tikka Masala contains an unhealthy amount.
-But it’s a nice treat packed with health-benefiting spices, spinach and 10 grams of protein from the paneer.
+Watch your sodium on days you make these — like most frozen foods, Trader Joe’s Tikka Vegetables contains an unhealthy amount, especially coupled with other processed food.
+But it’s a nice treat packed with health-benefiting spices, veggies and 4 grams of protein.

 It heats up quickly in the microwave and is good to have on hand for emergency lunch situations.
-If the paneer tikka masala alone isn’t usually enough to keep you full through dinner, crisp up garlic naan bread in the oven (another 7 grams of protein, and a good source of fiber!).
-This meal is fast and comes in under $5.
+If the tikka veggies alone isn’t usually enough to keep you full through dinner, crisp up garlic naan bread in the oven (another 7 grams of protein, and a good source of fiber!) or add on some vegetable samosas (4 grams of protein).
+This meal is fast and comes in at a few bucks per serving.

 Joline Buscemi is a contributor to The Penny Hoarder.
-Staff writer/editor Tiffany Wendeln Connors updated prices for 2020.
+Senior editor Johna Strickland contributed.